sass/sass/proposal/more-math-functions.md

 ```

 * If all arguments are not compatible with each other, throw an error.
-* Let the unit of the return value be the same as that of the leftmost argument
+* If some arguments have units and some do not, throw an error.
-  that has a unit.
-If all arguments are unitless, let the return value be
+* If all arguments are unitless, the return value is unitless.
-  unitless.
+* Otherwise, the return value takes the unit of the leftmost argument.
 * If any argument is `Infinity`, return `Infinity`.
 * Return the square root of the sum of the squares of each argument.

 ### Exponentiation